QiCai1995/CNN-Photography-Genres/README.md

-## Evaluation (work in progress)
+## Evaluation

-The final model I decided to go with was Model 2 with 3 convolutional layers, 0 dense layer, with augmentation and without regularization.
-The accuracy is 99%, and loss is 0.036.
+The final model I decided to go with was Model 2 with 3 convolutional layers, 0 dense layers, with augmentation, without regularization.
+The accuracy is 99%, and the loss is 0.036.
 Compared to the baseline dummy model, model accuracy has improved by 47%.